3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - "mask":

-    The blendmethod "mask" provides a means to use another 3d texture as a volumetric decal that only affects a region of complex shape within the volume.
+    The blendmethod "mask" provides a means to use another channel as a volumetric decal that only affects a region of complex shape within the volume.

     d' = m * s + (1 - m) * d